timjones10/CV/README.md

 ## Tim Jones
-I'm a full stack software developer focussed on growing my ability to do full end to end delivery of software.

-My immediate background is in risk, both in finance and a consultancy and prior to that the army.
-I've led varied teams from infantry soldiers in Helmand Province, to intelligence analysts in Iraq.
-I built a political and security risk consultancy within a larger company focussed on the Middle East and Sub-Sharan Africa.
+I'm a full stack junior developer with a background in operational risk in finance, political risk consultancy and the military.

+I've led teams from infantry soldiers in Helmand Province, to intelligence analysts in Iraq.
+I built a political and security risk consultancy within a larger company focussed on the Middle East and Sub-Saharan Africa.
 At Barclays I focussed on preventing unexpected risk events in the front office of the Investment Bank including working with developers to produce risk and control tools.
-I succeeded in all these roles because I'm a dedicated team player who's good with people.

-I thrive in professional environments with cultures focused on constant learning.
+As a developer this experience means I'm calm in the face of complexity, love working in a pair or a team and quickly grasp the user requirements and broader context of the software deployment.

+I became a developer because I want to actively solve problems, be creative everyday, and love learning.
 I did a distance-learning Masters whilst deployed overseas and ran the Lessons Learnt process in Barclays Investment Bank, before learning to develop software at Makers Academy.
-This demonstrates my firm commitment to learn constantly and be part of organisation which have a learning culture.

-**Tech Skills:** Ruby, Rails, Sinatra, Javascript, Python, Django, Datamapper, PostgreSQL, Pair-programming, TDD, RSpec & Jasmine.
+I want my work as a developer to be part of the positive, trnasformative change that Technology is driving in organisations and communites across the world.

 ## Skills